mciwing/mciwing.github.io/docs/python/index.md

 You can create websites, **just like this one**.
 In fact, all the heavy lifting of this site is done by `Python` and tools developed by its community.

+## Getting Started...

+In the next sections, we will install `Python` including the code editor `Visual Studio Code`.

+???+ info

+    Both Python and Visual Studio Code are already pre-installed on PCs in the MCI computer rooms.
+If you are working with your own computer, please proceed to the installation page.